 Jerome Moore for Harris County Sheriff

-Jerome has over 20 years of law enforcement experience.
-Over a year with the Fort Bend County Sheriff’s Office, and over 19 years of service with the Harris County Constable’s Office Precinct Five.
-He has a Bachelor of Science in Criminal Justice and a Master’s of Security Management for Executives Degree from the University of Houston-Downtown.
+Jerome has 21 years of law enforcement experience.
+He has been with the Fort Bend County Sheriff’s Office and is currently with the Harris County Constable’s Office Precinct Five.
+He has a Bachelor of Science in Criminal Justice and a Master of Security Management for Executives Degree from the University of Houston-Downtown.
 He is a Master Peace Officer and has been a Certified Internal Affairs Investigator/Supervisor.
-He is a proven crime-fighter ready and willing to rid the streets of Harris County from violent crimes.

-During his time at Harris County Constable’s Office Precinct Five, he served over twelve of those years as a Lieutenant.
-He has supervised the Patrol, Communications, Property & Evidence, Warrants, Motorcycle, K-9, Victim’s Assistance, Undercover, and currently the Traffic Enforcement Divisions.
-While supervising those positions, he gained a vast amount of supervisory experience.
+During his time at Harris County Constable’s Office Precinct Five, he served twelve of those years as a Lieutenant.
+He has supervised the Patrol, Communications, Property & Evidence, Warrants, Motorcycle, K-9, Victim’s Assistance, Undercover, and Traffic Enforcement Divisions.
+While supervising those divisions, he gained a vast amount of supervisory experience.

-- As your next Sheriff of Harris County, he will make saving lives at the Harris County Sheriff’s Office one of his top priorities.
+- As your next Sheriff of Harris County, he will make saving lives one of his top priorities.
 He will make sure the Harris County Sheriff’s Office jail has complete oversight.
 He will do his best to stop or significantly reduce the deaths inside the jail.
 He will personally make unannounced visits once a month to each of the county jails and inspect their conditions to make sure that they’re in compliance with the Texas Commission on Jail Standards.

 - He promises to build trust between law enforcement and the citizens of Harris County.
 He will implement programs where citizens and law enforcement learn how to interact with each other.
 His main goal is to gain back the community’s trust with law enforcement by returning to “community-oriented policing.”
 This is a proactive approach for deputies to meet the residents and become familiar with the issues that affect each community.